 Interim published report Early evaluation of the Children and Young People's Mental Health Trailblazer programme Jo Ellins, Kelly Singh, Mustafa Al-Haboubi, Jenny Newbould, Lucy Hocking, Jenny Bousfield, Gemma McKenna, Sarah-Jane Fenton, Nicholas Mays, July 2021

-National Institute for Health Research, Health Services and Delivery Research stream (NIHR HS&DR) published report Vertical integration of GP practices with acute hospitals in England and Wales: rapid evaluation Dr Manbinder Sidhu, Jack Pollard, Jon Sussex 1 December 2020
+National Institute for Health Research, Health Services and Delivery Research stream (NIHR HSDR) published report in Journals Library Vertical integration of GP practices with acute hospitals in England and Wales: rapid evaluation Dr Manbinder Sidhu, Jack Pollard, Jon Sussex 1 December 2020

 Professor Judith Smith.
 Primary care networks in the English NHS: (another) triumph of hope over experience.
 HSR UK 2020 Conference.

 Dr Manbinder Sidhu.
 Acute hospitals managing general practice services in the UK: why, how and what are the consequences for primary care delivery?
 HSR UK 2020 Conference.

 Dr Holly Walton.
 Rapid prioritisation of adult social care innovations for evaluation: Reflections and considerations.
 HSR UK 2020 Conference.

 Amelia Harshfield, Natasha Elmore, Jon Sussex.
 The evaluation of large-scale collaborations between primary care general practices.
 PROSPERO 2018 CRD42018110790